antonfirsov/docs/2023/03-Mar/asp-net-core-updates-in-dotnet-8-preview-2/asp-net-core-updates-in-dotnet-8-preview-2.md

 - Blazor `QuickGrid` component
 - Improved Blazor WebAssembly performance with the jiterpreter
-- New web item templates
 - New analyzer to detect multiple `FromBody` attributes
 - New APIs in `ProblemDetails` to support more resilient integrations
+- New `IResettable` interface in `ObjectPool`
+- Performance improvements to named pipes transport

 For more details on the ASP.NET Core work planned for .NET 8 see the full [ASP.NET Core roadmap for .NET 8](https://aka.ms/aspnet/roadmap) on GitHub.